sparkison/m3u-editor-docs/docs/about/environment-variables.md

 # Environment Variables

-Environment variables can be used in your `docker-compose.yaml` file under the `environments` key, or via the CLI using the `-e` flag, to alter the functionality and output of the app.
+Environment variables can be used in your `docker-compose.yaml` file under the `environment` key, or via the CLI using the `-e` flag, to alter the functionality and output of the app.

 Docker compose example:
 ```yaml